Love and Other Troubles

-Love and Other Troubles (original Finnish title: Hulluna Saraan) is a 2012 Finnish romantic comedy film directed by Samuli Valkama.
+Love and Other Troubles (original Finnish title: Hulluna Saraan lit.
+Mad about Sara) is a 2012 Finnish romantic comedy film directed by Samuli Valkama.
 It stars Emilie de Ravin as Sara, an American line dance teacher, who meets Ville, a 25-year-old former child star, and his father, an ex-rock star, who both fall in love with her.
 The film premiered on 27 January 2012 in Finland.